Factor pre-training in Bayesian multivariate logistic models: Methodology

-Motivated by this consideration, we develop a computationally efficient approach for approximating the posterior of $B,\Lambda$.
-We first obtain a joint maximum {\em a posteriori} estimate for the latent factors, loadings and regression coefficients, via a combination of matrix factorization and optimization techniques.
-Then, given the point estimate of the latent factors $\tilde M$, we characterize uncertainty of $\Lambda$ and $B$, via their conditional posterior distribution.
-This is equivalent to fitting $p$ independent Bayesian logistic regressions, where we treat $[X ~ \tilde M]$ as the matrix of observed features, which can be carried out in parallel.
-To speed up computation, we perform a Gaussian approximation to the posterior of the $\{\lambda_j, \beta_j\}$'s.
+Motivated by this consideration, we develop a computationally efficient approach to approximate the posterior of $B,\Lambda$.
+We first obtain a joint maximum {\em a posteriori} estimate for the latent factors, loadings, and regression coefficients using a combination of matrix factorization and optimization techniques.
+Then, given the estimated latent factors $\tilde M$, we characterize the uncertainty of $\Lambda$ and $B$ by their conditional posterior distribution.
+This conditional posterior is equivalent to the product of posteriors for $\{\lambda_j,\beta_j\}$ over $j=1,\ldots,p$.
+Each of these component posteriors can be calculated in parallel and accurately approximated with Gaussian distributions.

-For high-dimensional data with large $p$ and $p\gg k$, many variables tend to load on each factor, leading to concentration of the posterior for each $\eta_i$.
+For high-dimensional data with large $p$ and $p\gg k$, many variables tend to load on each factor, leading to posterior concentration for each $\eta_i$.
 This blessing of dimensionality reduces concern about under-estimation of uncertainty due to fixing latent factors at a point estimate.
-We introduce an inflation factor to the variance of the posterior, chosen a function of the signal-to-noise ratio, to ensure valid frequentist coverage of credible intervals.
+We introduce an analytic inflation factor to the variance of the posterior, which can be calculated without tuning, ensuring valid frequentist coverage on average across credible intervals in all the experiments we considered, with coverage very close to the nominal level in each individual experiment.
 The complete procedure is reported in Algorithm \ref{alg:FLAIR}.